dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 ## Generated clients

 `IHttpClientFactory` can be used in combination with other third-party libraries such as [Refit](https://github.com/paulcbetts/refit).
-Refit is a REST library for .NET which turns REST APIs into live interfaces.
+Refit is a REST library for .NET.
+It converts REST APIs into live interfaces.
 An implementation of the interface is generated dynamically by the `RestService`, using `HttpClient` to make the external HTTP calls.

 An interface and a reply are defined to represent the external API and its response: